Stomach Blood Stasis, otherwise called ‘stasis of Blood in the Stomach’ is a serious progression from other Stomach syndromes.

 Cold in the body over a long period has a similar effect.
 How do you get Cold?
 For more on this read the link to Cold but there are two main ways:

-- Food that is cold in quality (we'll have a link to this soon) taken for long periods by someone with a cold constitution
+Food that is cold in quality (read more about this under cold foods) taken for long periods by someone with a cold constitution

-- You see this sometimes in people who have purposefully allowed themselves to get cold - perhaps in aid of self-mastery or physical training.
+You see this sometimes in people who have purposefully allowed themselves to get cold – perhaps in aid of self-mastery or physical training.
 Either they wore too little in cold conditions or they immersed themselves in freezing water regularly.
-(They obviously didn't know how to take a cold shower!)
+(They obviously didn’t know the right way to take a cold shower!)

-- Sometimes it occurs in people who wear too little for fashion reasons or because of sportswear.
+Sometimes it occurs in people who wear too little for fashion reasons or because of sportswear.
 For instance, teenagers and young women (and men, but I see the effects more often in women) often wear too little in cold weather.
 They look great but there is a cost.
-At the time, often because of excitement and alcohol they don't notice the effects at the time or, because of youthful vigour, soon seem to throw them off.
+Often because of excitement and alcohol they don’t notice the effects at the time or, because of youthful vigour, soon seem to throw them off.
 Later in life they find their bodies are much more sensitive and susceptible to cold.

 Heat: think what heat does if continued.
 It inflames, burns and dries.
 When you cook something, water evaporates and the food contracts.
 Left too long to cook, it burns and chars – goes black.